xpl/string.ify/README.md

 //         '{ a: \u001B[35m[{ foo: 42, bar: 43 }, 44, 45, 46]\u001b[0m }')
 ```

 Note how a renderer's context (`ctx` argument here) is passed to a renderer function.
-It exposes `goDeeper` method, which has same interface as `String.ify` function.
+It exposes `goDeeper` method, which has the same interface as the `String.ify` function.
 With help of that method you can render nested objects, overriding config if nessesary (in this example, we overrode the `pretty` option to enforce single-line rendering of array contents).